Course Outline

 Details of early feedback on progress

-Revision questions will be available each week for students to practise and test their understanding of concepts, commencing from the start of semester.
+Revision questions will be available each week for students to practise and test their understanding of concepts, commencing from the start of trimester.
 These will provide early formative assessment in this course, as these will support development of knowledge for preparation of Tasks.
 Early assessment in this course will involve an early summative assessment in the form of a written piece due in Week 4.

 Assessment tasks